Sinhika/Netherrocks/README.md

 TO DO
 -----
-1. <s>Implement nether furnace.</s>
-2. <s>Implement special weapon abilities. -- in progress.</s>
-3. <s>Are special armor abilities still implemented?
-Yes, DONE</s>
-4. <s>Re-implement old, detailed config files.
-Partially done.</s>
-5. Decide if we really need more detailed configs than that.
+* Decide if we really need more detailed configs than that.
-6. Add shears for all metals.
+* Add shears for all metals.
+* update/move wiki

 License
 -------